officelearn/azure-docs.sv-se/articles/dns/dns-domain-delegation.md

 1. Klientbegäranden `www.partners.contoso.net` från den lokala DNS-servern.
 2. Eftersom den lokala DNS-servern inte har posten skickar den en begäran till rotservern.
 3. Rotservern har inte posten, men känner till adressen till `.net`-servern och ger den adressen till DNS-servern
-4. Den lokala DNS-servern skickar begäran till den `.net` namnservern.
+4. The local DNS server sends the request to the `.net` name server.
-5. Den `.net` namnservern har inte posten men känner till adressen för den `contoso.net` namnservern.
-I det här fallet svarar den med adressen för namnservern för DNS-zon i Azure DNS.
+5. The `.net` name server does not have the record but does know the address of the `contoso.net` name server.
+In this case, it responds with the address of the name server for the DNS zone hosted in Azure DNS.
-6. Den lokala DNS-servern skickar en begäran till namnservern för den `contoso.net` zon som finns i Azure DNS.
+6. The local DNS server sends the request to the name server for the `contoso.net` zone hosted in Azure DNS.
-7. Zonen `contoso.net` har inte posten men känner till namnservern för `partners.contoso.net` och svarar med adressen.
-I det här fallet är det en DNS-zon som finns i Azure DNS.
+7. The zone `contoso.net` does not have the record but knows the name server for `partners.contoso.net` and responds with the address.
+In this case, it is a DNS zone hosted in Azure DNS.
-8. Den lokala DNS-servern skickar en begäran till namnservern för den `partners.contoso.net` zon.
+8. The local DNS server sends the request to the name server for the `partners.contoso.net` zone.
-9. Den `partners.contoso.net` zon har A-posten och svarar med IP-adress.
+9. The `partners.contoso.net` zone has the A record and responds with the IP address.
-10. Den lokala DNS-servern skickar IP-adressen till klienten
+10. The local DNS server provides the IP address to the client
 11. Klienten ansluter till webbplatsen `www.partners.contoso.net`.

 Varje delegering har i själva verket två kopior av NS-posterna: en i den överordnade zonen som pekar på den underordnade zonen och en annan i den underordnade zonen.
 Contoso.net-zonen innehåller NS-posterna för contoso.net (utöver NS-posterna i ”net”).
 Dessa poster kallas för auktoritativa NS-poster och finns överst i den underordnade zonen.